 In contrast to OAuth, attribute certificates carry the authorization information in the certificate itself, whereas OAuth requires the access_token be used to lookup the user’s authorization information.
 The user workflow for obtaining an authorization certificate can be considered similar to OAuth:

-The user/application’s identity is authenticated (typically using their X.509 certificate) by Authorization Server (Attribute Authority).
+The user/application’s (Originating Entity) identity is authenticated (typically using their X.509 certificate) by Authorization Server (Attribute Authority).

 The user/application requests an authorization grant to a set of resources, roles, etc. from Authorization Server.